warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/test/run-a-local-chain.md

 If you configured your node manually in Step 3 ([Option 3](#option-3-configure-manually)), you may also need to add a Space and a Keychain for testing purposes.
 Other flows utilize prebuilt configurations that already contain these settings.

 1. Create a Keychain.
 While the node is running, execute the command below in a separate terminal window.
-Specify a custom keychain description, your validator name, chain ID, and fees to pay:
+Specify a custom keychain description, your key name, chain ID, and fees to pay.

-    ```sh
+    ```bash
-    wardend tx warden new-keychain --description 'my-description' --from my-validator-name --chain-id my-chain-id --fees 5000stake
+    wardend tx warden new-keychain \
+      --description 'my-description' \
+      --from my-key-name \
+      --chain-id my-chain-id
     ```

     Enter your passphrase and confirm the transaction.
 After that, you can query the node to check the result:

-    ```sh
+    ```bash
     wardend query warden keychains
     ```

     The output should look like this:

-    ```sh
+    ```bash
     keychains:
     - admins:
       - warden1h7akmejqcrafp3mfpjqamghh89kzmkgjzsy3mc